mohsinulhaq/react-popper-tooltip/README.md

 - `mutationObserverOptions: MutationObserverInit | null`, defaults
   to `{ attributes: true, childList: true, subtree: true }`

+Options to [MutationObserver
-Options to MutationObserver, used internally for updating tooltip position based on its DOM changes.
+](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), used internally for updating tooltip position based on its DOM changes.
 When the tooltip is visible and its content changes, it automatically repositions itself.
-Internally we use [MutationObserver ](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to track tooltip's content changes.
 In some cases you may need to change which parameters to observe or opt-out of tracking the changes at all.

-- `offset: [number, number]`, defaults to `[0, 6]`
+- `offset: [number, number]`, defaults to `[0, 4]`

 This is a shorthand for `popperOptions.modifiers` offset modifier option.
-The default value means the tooltip will be placed 6px away from the trigger element (to reserve enough space for the arrow element).
+The default value means the tooltip will be placed 4px away from the trigger element (to reserve enough space for the arrow element).

 We use this default value to match the size of the arrow element from our default CSS file.
-Change it if you use your own styles.
+Feel free to change it if you are using your own styles.

 See [offset modifier docs](https://popper.js.org/docs/v2/modifiers/offset/).

 `popperOptions` takes precedence over this option.

-- `onVisibleChange: Function(state: Boolean) => void`
+- `onVisibilityChange: (state: boolean) => void`

 Called with the tooltip state, when the visibility of the tooltip changes.

 - `trigger: TriggerType | TriggerType[] | null`, where `TriggerType = 'click' | 'right-click' | 'hover' | 'focus'`,
   defaults to `hover`

 Event or events that trigger the tooltip.
 Use `null` if you want to disable all events.
-It's usefull in some cases when you controll the state of the tooltip.
+It's useful in cases when you control the state of the tooltip.

-- `visible: Boolean`
+- `visible: boolean`

 The visibility state of the tooltip.
 Use this prop if you want to control the state of the tooltip.

-**react-popper-tooltip** manages its own state internally and calls `onVisibleChange` handler with any relevant changes.
+**react-popper-tooltip** manages its own state internally and calls `onVisibilityChange` handler with any relevant changes.

 However, if more control is needed, you can pass this prop, and the state becomes controlled.
 As soon as it's not undefined, internally, **react-popper-tooltip** will determine its state based on your prop's value rather than its own